Karan Kapoor: Personal life

-His sister Sanjana Kapoor runs the Prithvi Theatre.

-Jennifer Kapoor was diagnosed with terminal colon cancer in 1982 and succumbed to the disease in 1984.
+He married English model Lorna Tarling Kapoor; the couple have since separated.
+They have a daughter and a son.

 Career

+Early in his career he was a popular model made famous by the Bombay Dyeing advertisement campaign.

 He made his debut in Shyam Benegal's critically acclaimed 1978 film Junoon, which also featured his parents and both siblings.
 He had a minor part in his father's production 36 Chowringhee Lane (1981).
 He appeared in the British television series The Jewel in the Crown in 1984.

 Karan had a short presenting stint for the BBC's Asian magazine Network East in 1994.

 He made his debut in mainstream Bollywood films with Sultanat (1986), alongside Dharmendra, Sunny Deol and Juhi Chawla.
 He later acted in Loha (1987) and Afsar in 1988, but did not have many offers as an actor.
 He also modeled major Indian brands, including Bombay Dyeing.

-He has since become a photographer and lives in Chelsea, London, with his wife Lorna, his daughter Aliya, and Zach, his son.
+He has since become a photographer and lives in Chelsea, London, with his wife Lorna, daughter Aliya, and son Zack.
+Karan runs a photography company in the UK.

-After a gap of nearly 25 years, Karan has now come back into the public and returned to India with a series of his photography exhibitions, Time & Tide.
+After a gap of nearly 25 years, Karan returned to public life and returned to India with a series of his photography exhibitions, Time & Tide.
 Karan's Time & Tide photography exhibition started in his home town Mumbai in November 2016 then taking place in Bangalore, Kolkata, New Delhi, Ahmedabad & Jaipur throughout 2017.
 Karan has done much research in the Anglo-Indian communities and travelled through various parts of India in the 1980s to meet these communities and has taken photographs.
 His articles were published in the BBC, Indian Express, Hindustan Times and other newspapers in November 2016.
 In his recent interview, Karan said that he is quite keen to do more photography projects in India, because his children have now grown up so he could spend more time in India.
 Karan also said that he was always interested in photography since his childhood even though being a part of very famous Bollywood family of Kapoors.
-Karan's elder brother Kunal Kapoor is now a leading ad-maker of India and younger sister Sanjana Kapoor runs the Junoon foundation to promote arts, culture and drama.
+Karan's elder brother Kunal Kapoor is now ad advertisement maker and younger sister Sanjana Kapoor runs the Junoon foundation to promote arts, culture and drama.